ebkr/r2modmanPlus/flatpak/README.md

 ## Building locally

 For building and installing locally, [Flatpak](https://flatpak.org/) and [Flatpak Builder](https://docs.flatpak.org/en/latest/flatpak-builder.html) are needed.
+For generating the node sources, `flatpak-node-generator` is invoked via pipx, so that is also needed.
 Additional tooling for linting related files can be gotten with the [`org.flatpak.Builder`](https://flathub.org/en/apps/org.flatpak.Builder) Flatpak.

 ### Building

-To build and install the Flatpak, the `yarn install-flatpak` command can be ran from the repository root.
-This script uses the `flatpak-builder` cli, so make sure it is installed.
+To build and install the Flatpak, the `yarn build-flatpak` command can be ran from the repository root.
+This script uses the `flatpak-builder` cli, along with `flatpak`, so make sure they are installed.

 ### Linting